Vocabulary for IELTS (General) - Persuasion and Involvement

 to behave in a confident way to cause people to recognize one's authority or right

-to prove or show that something is just or reasonable, usually something that others consider wrong
+to provide a valid reason or explanation for an action, decision, or belief, usually something that others consider wrong

 to give a brief description of something excluding the details